Samsung's Galaxy S4 emerges to do battle on Apple's home turf

 Apple may already be feeling the heat.

-The S4, which Samsung preceded with a marketing blitz that drummed up industry speculation reminiscent of some of Apple's past launches, will be available by the end of April and rolled out to 327 carriers in 155 countries, including U.S. service providers Verizon Wireless, AT&T Inc, Sprint Nextel, T-Mobile USA.
+The S4, which Samsung preceded with a marketing blitz that drummed up industry speculation reminiscent of some of Apple's past launches, will be available by the end of April and rolled out to 327 carriers in 155 countries, including U.S. service providers Verizon Wireless (VZ.N) (VOD.L), AT&T Inc (T.N), Sprint Nextel (S.N), T-Mobile USA (DTEGn.DE).

 "Samsung has fulfilled the promise of their marketing that they are the tech innovators.
 It remains to be seen whether it's overload for customers, whether they can really take advantage of all these features," said Forrester analyst Charles Golvin.